RTO-Websites/dynamic-tags/trunk/README.txt

 - User/Author Image (returns the user/author image-url or false if not found)
 - User Role (returns a comma-separated list of current user roles)
 - WidgetContent (returns content of a widget selected by widget-id)
-- Acf Repeater (returns content of an acf-repeater field)

 = Post Tags =
 - Post Content